 Some of the keywords rankings 1-10 even after several years

-Leads: unfortunately back in 2012 we didn’t have CallRail to record the phone leads, nor analytics was too good to record leads numbers.
+Leads: unfortunately back in 2012 we didn’t have CallRail to record the phone leads, nor were analytics capable of recording lead numbers.

-The people at JFM Law told us anecdotally that the leads (converted and non converted were on the hundreds a month
+The people at JFM Law told us anecdotally that the leads (converted and non converted were in the hundreds a month)

-Traffic grew from a few hundred a months to more than 1k visitors from NSW per month.
+Traffic grew from a few hundred per month to more than 1k visitors from NSW per month.

 Client review via Google my Business click here